boston-cityscape-sunny-day-view-harbor

 Boston Harborfest

 Held as one of the many 4th of July events in the Boston area, Boston Harborfest is a local tradition.
 Designed to highlight Boston’s rich history, this festival features attractions, reenactments, and tours that emphasize the city’s colonial and maritime history.
-This year’s events include Revolutionary War-era re-enactments, walking tours, displays by U.S. naval ships, concerts, cruises, museum exhibits, and more.
-Often celebrations begin in June, meaning you'll be able to enjoy even more patriotic and historic events!
+Events can include Revolutionary War-era re-enactments, walking tours, displays by U.S. naval ships, concerts, cruises, museum exhibits, and more.
+Often, celebrations begin in June, meaning you'll be able to enjoy even more patriotic and historic events!

 Boston Scooper Bowl Ice Cream Fest